openhab/openhab-docs/developers/buildsystem.md

 ### Multi-Bundle Features / Sub-Bundles

 In some cases a binding consists of several bundles (e.g. `mqtt`).
-The `feature.xml` of the sub-bundle (e.g. `mqtt.homie`) needs to add all bundles from the parent-bundle to make sure that the feature verification suceeds:
+The `feature.xml` of the sub-bundle (e.g. `mqtt.homie`) needs to add all bundles from the parent-bundle to make sure that the feature verification succeeds:

 ```xml
 <feature>openhab-transport-mqtt</feature>